-If you own an investment property (or are thinking of purchasing one) there are many related expenses that you may be entitled to claim as a rental property tax deduction.
+If you own an investment property it’s important to know which expenses to claim as rental property tax deductions.

 Is the property rented or available for rent?
 If it’s not, you can’t claim expenses.
 In some cases, expenses must be claimed over a number of years but in others, the expense cannot be claimed until the property is re-sold.

-To avoid ATO troubles down the track, it’s important that you know you’re claiming the right rental property expenses the right way!
+Avoid ATO troubles down the track.
+It’s important that you know you’re claiming the right rental property expenses and claiming them the right way!

 Here are a couple of mistakes that people often make!

 - Maintenance and repairs done before leasing a property for the first time can be claimed as a tax deduction.

 - The cost of renovations on an investment property can be claimed in full on the next tax return.